Big Brother (Australian TV series) season 12: The House

 The Ten and Nine iterations of the series used a compound located at the Dreamworld theme park, on the Gold Coast, Queensland, as the Big Brother House.
-It has since been abandoned and vandalised.
+It had since been abandoned and vandalised.
 In June 2019, the house was set ablaze and burnt down entirely.
 The entire compound was demolished by Dreamworld in August 2019.

-As the original house had burned down, the Seven Network iteration of the series is set to use a location for a new Big Brother House.
-Pictures of the new house were leaked on 12 February 2020, showing the house is located in a refurbished World War II Warehouse inside Sydney Harbour's North Head near Manly.

-The house was officially revealed on 3 June 2020.
-This season's house has a modern eco-style interior design, featuring living walls and wood panelling as well as LED lighting and screens.
+The new Big Brother House was officially revealed on 3 June 2020, located in a refurbished World War II Warehouse inside Sydney Harbour's North Head near Manly.
+Pictures of the new house had been leaked on 12 February 2020.
+This season's house had a modern eco-style interior design, featuring living walls and wood panelling as well as LED lighting and screens.
 A separate activity area adjacent to the main house, dubbed "Big Brother's Basement" would be used to host many of the nomination challenges.
 Technical changes were also evident in this house.
 For the first time in the Australian version, camera runs were replaced by AI cameras.